JohnEBoyBaby/i.Q/README.md

 https://www.recalbox.com/diyrecalbox/

-WHQLLY SQFT PUSSY QATBALLS, QATWQMAN! https://www.youtube.com/watch?v=-BhccC8TQ7E ...
+HOLY SQFT HAIRY PUSSY QATBALLS, QATWQMAN! https://www.youtube.com/watch?v=-BhccC8TQ7E ...
 GINA MARIA ... soft legs ... knows ..!
 WONDERS of ... https://www.youtube.com/watch?v=902ZRdplotE ...
 LOVE ... what a 'jewel' ... https://www.youtube.com/watch?v=VLZ2kPzQX2Y ... and HEAVEN AND NATURE SING ... https://www.youtube.com/watch?v=05zz1XzRMW4 ... and ALL THE ANGELS IN HEAVEN RISE IN GLORY ...
 REPEAT THE SOUNDING JOY Repeat The Sounding Joy repeat the sounding joy ...
 THE GLORY'S OF ...
 RIGHTEOUS ....
 AND WONDERS OF ...
 LOVE ...
 JOY TO THE WORLD ...
 LET EVERY HEART ...
 PREPARE ...
 ROOM ... and HEAVEN and NATURE sing .. oh la la ... sing it Jewel sing it LOVE sing it angel ...
-I LOVE  YOU ..!
-THANK YOU ..!
+I LOVE  YOU ..! http://web.archive.org/web/20180908155403/http://a3du.com/Its.A.Baby.QrinQle.First.TQy.MaQer.TQ.The.QinQ.html ... yQu knQw I AM the 1st tQy maQer tQ the QinQ ... don't you ..?
+YQU DQ NQW ..!
+THANQ YQU fQr QumminQ please QUM AQAIN and stay QREAMy kind one ..!

 https://SOLAR2D.com